 So why aren’t we revealing the actual future instead of running tales of the Great War that aren’t even historically accurate?
 Not only do the Twilight Patrol stories mangle history, these stories don’t adhere to the rules or order of our world.
 They don’t even adhere to the conventions of formal fantasy or science fiction, but rather they incline more toward the impulses of surrealism or Dada.
 What do you expect from an author who is a lawyer, and used to altering reality with mere words?
 And what do you expect from an author who is nothing more than what we in the business call a “house name”, a kind of a fiction, who we don’t have to pay because he doesn’t exist in 1935?”

 Beneath its pulpy surface, the Twilight Patrol is an extended parable about the nature of the conflict between science and spirit, a mythology about the nature of truth.
 It is something very much needed as we enter an age that is becoming increasingly post-physical, and in which the interface of idea and matter is increasingly uncertain.

 America wasn’t ready for this message in 1935.
 Perhaps that’s why copies of the Twilight Patrol vanished from newsstands back in its day.
 Perhaps its distribution was also sabotaged by rival publishers.
 The editors of the Twilight Patrol would often complain that their financial luck was so ill, it seemed they were the victims of the malevolent conspirators portrayed in their very pages—the Mysteriarchs of the Abyss.

 Or perhaps the original magazines have become so extraordinarily rare and obscure because they didn’t exist at all.

 - Stuart Hopen, 2017

-Reprints of the first 5 issues of The Twilight Patrol are now available from Bold Venture Press.
-The series will be complete with issues 6 and 7, coming soon.
+Reprints of all 7 issues of The Twilight Patrol are now available from Bold Venture Press, completing the series.
 You can access their Twilight Patrol Page below: